Brothers Poem

-The Brothers Poem or Brothers Song is a series of lines of verse attributed to the archaic Greek poet Sappho (c.
+The Brothers Poem or Brothers Song (Note: Modern editions of Sappho's poetry use a numbering system based on that introduced by Edgar Lobel and Denys Page in their 1955 edition of Sappho and Alcaeus.
+The Brothers Poem was originally referred to by Martin West as fr.
+9a.
+In Camillo Neri's 2021 edition, the first complete new critical edition of Sappho's poetry since the discovery, it is fr.
+10. Fragment numbers for Sappho's poetry in this article are those used by Neri, which largely matches the numeration of the previous standard edition by Eva-Maria Voigt.) is a series of lines of verse attributed to the archaic Greek poet Sappho (c.
 630 – c.
 570 BC), which had been lost since antiquity until being rediscovered in 2014.
 Most of its text, apart from its opening lines, survives.
 It is known only from a papyrus fragment, comprising one of a series of poems attributed to Sappho.
-It mentions two of her brothers, Charaxos and Larichos; the only known mention of their names in Sappho's writings, though they are known from other sources.
+It mentions two of her brothers, Charaxos and Larichos, the only known mention of their names in Sappho's writings, though they are known from other sources.
 These references, and aspects of the language and style, have been used to establish her authorship.

 The poem is structured as an address – possibly by Sappho herself – to an unknown person.
 The speaker chastises the addressee for saying repeatedly that Charaxos will return (possibly from a trading voyage), maintaining that his safety is in the hands of the gods and offering to pray to Hera for his return.
 The narrative then switches focus from Charaxos to Larichos, who the speaker hopes will relieve the family of their troubles when he becomes a man.

 Scholars tend to view the poem's significance more in historical rather than in literary terms.
 Research focuses on the identities of the speaker and the addressee, and their historical groundings.
 Other writers examine the poem's worth in the corpus of Sappho's poetry, as well as its links with Greek epic, particularly the homecoming stories of the Odyssey.
 Various reconstructions of the missing opening stanzas have been offered.